ABOUT THE PROJECT

 The washrooms will be on the same maintenance schedule as other Parks buildings.

-The washrooms will be cleaned on a regular maintenance schedule and locked between 11p.m. – 6 a.m.
+- Cleaning the washrooms on a regular maintenance schedule and locking them between 11p.m. – 6 a.m.
 Parks staff will monitor the washrooms as part of their regular duties.

-After the close of this phase of engagement, all data collected will be analyzed by The City and summarized in a What We Heard Report that will be shared with the community.
-We will share details of these plans on this page as they are available.
-Check back here for updates.
+All data has been collected and analyzed by The City and summarized in a What We Heard Report that can be shared with the community.